Planning your trip to Hong Kong as a solo traveller? Not only is HK super safe, it’s also jam-packed full of interesting spots to discover

 2. Sample the most indulgent fish balls at Fishball Man

-The city is renowned for its fabulous street food culture, that’s why you need to sample as much as you can while doing your Hong Kong solo travel.
-Known to serve some of the best curried fish balls in Hong Kong, Fishball Man is one of the most beloved street food stalls in the city.
-See if you can save some room for its siu mai and cheong fun, too!
+In a city renowned for its fabulous street food culture, you definitely need to sample as much as you can while travelling solo in Hong Kong.
+Known to serve some of the best curried fish balls in town, Fishball Man is one of the most beloved street food stalls in the city – and for good reason!
+Take one bite into these perfectly chewy fish balls with satay sauce and you’ll know why ball is life.

 Check out our favourite street food in Hong Kong.